jpoika/t2-pwa-starter/README.md

 ## For Developers

-This app features components written to handle common problems.
-If you don't want to use them the can be easilily swapped out.
+This app contains components written to handle common features/issues for apps at t2.
+If you don't want to use them they can be easilily swapped out with you're own custom solution.

 ### Directory Structure Notes
 #### src/components/